sunniesnow/sunniesnow/README.md

 ## Serve the game locally

+> [!NOTE]
-*Note: if you play the game in this way, you still need internet access.*
+> If you play the game in this way, you still need internet access.

 [Install Ruby](https://www.ruby-lang.org/en/documentation/installation), and then run